wabubby/Econ-Obsidian/CIE 3M1a/Overdraft.md

 When one draws more cash from their account than they can pay back.

-This lowers [[Credit Score]] and one will have to pay loans.
+This can lower credit score.

 #Spending